2a-stra/ecs-config/README.md

 ### Ethernet Ring Protection switching (ERPS)

-The EPRS configuration describes multiple rings.
-All switches in the `major-ring` has two interface ports `west` and `east`, the Ring Protection Link (RPL) owner and a control VLAN.
-The major ring includes all sub-rings control VLANs as well.
+The EPRS configuration defines multiple rings.
+Each switch in the Major ring has two interface ports, `west` and `east`, along with the Ring Protection Link (RPL) owner and a control VLAN.
+The major ring also includes the control VLANs of all sub-rings.

 ![ERPS multiple rings](erps_rings_scheme.webp "Network connection scheme with multiple ERPS rings")

-The sub-rings are connected to the major-ring on the one end to RPL owner switch to the `west` interface and on other the end to `far-end` switch to the `east` port.
-These two termination switches in sub-ring has only one interface port participating in the sub-ring.
-The sub-ring specify `major-ring` to send control packets.
+The sub-rings are connected to the Major ring at one end, where they link to the RPL owner switch through the `west` interface, and at the other end, they connect to the `far-end` switch via the `east` port.
+These two termination switches in the sub-ring each have only one interface port participating in the sub-ring.
+The sub-ring is configured to specify the `major-ring` for sending control packets.

 ```python
 EPSR = {